tfzhou/ContrastiveSeg/README.md

 ## News

-* [2021-07-01] The codebase has been transferred from Pytorch-0.4.1 to Pytorch-1.7.1, which will be more easily for usage.
+* [2021-07-01] The codebase has been transferred from Pytorch-0.4.1 to Pytorch-1.7.1, which will be easier for usage.

 ## Abstract